teman67/Plant-Disease-Classification-Project/README.md

 ## Hypotheses and how to Validate

-1. Cherry leaves with powdery mildew can de differentiated from healthy leaves by their appearance.
+1. The identification of apple leaves affected by powdery mildew or rust from healthy leaves can be achieved through visual examination of their distinct appearances.
-   - This can be verified by creating an average image study and image montage to determine differences in the appearance of healthy leaves and leaves affected with powdery mildew.
+   - This can be confirmed through the creation of an average image study and image montage, allowing for a comparative analysis of the appearance differences between healthy leaves and those affected by powdery mildew or rust.
-2. Cherry leaves can be determined to be healthy or contain powdery mildew with a degree of 97% accuracy.
+2. The determination of apple leaves as healthy or afflicted with powdery mildew or rust can be accomplished with a confidence level of 95% accuracy.
-   - This can be verified by evaluating the model on the test dataset, which should achieve at least 97% accuracy.
+   - This assertion can be substantiated by assessing the model's performance on the test dataset, aiming for a minimum accuracy rate of 95%.
-3. If the image has a different background to the beige background of the Kaggle dataset the model will predict false results.
+3. The model's prediction accuracy may be compromised if the images of apple leaves contain backgrounds different from the beige background of the Kaggle dataset.
-   - This can be verified by testing the model with new pictures of cherry leaves that contain a different background than the dataset images.
+   - o confirm this limitation, the model should be tested with new pictures of apple leaves featuring backgrounds distinct from those in the dataset images.
+4. It is advisable to use images in RGB mode for improved prediction accuracy.
+Nevertheless, if images are not already in RGB mode, the trained model will automatically convert them to RGB mode for processing.

 [Table Of Contents](#table-of-contents)